Raloxifene is a type of drug called a selective oestrogen receptor modulator (SERM). You might have it as a treatment to:

-You can choose the best time to take it but you need to take it at about the same time every day.
-You may take it with or without food.
-If you are taking it to reduce the risk of breast cancer you take it for 5 years.
+You can choose the best time to take it, but you need to take it at about the same time every day.
+If you are taking it to reduce the risk of breast cancer, you take it for 5 years.

 Ask your doctor how long you should take raloxifene.
 They may also advise you to take calcium and vitamin D supplements.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 We haven't listed all the side effects.
 It is very unlikely that you will have all of these side effects, but you might have some of them at the same time.